 – Handling of bulk, general and heavy lift cargo

 Bulk cargo and general cargo as well as project loads of all shapes and sizes – power plant turbines, generators and industrial units – are handled in the Westhafen port with our heavy lift crane with a load-bearing capacity of up to 350 tons and in tandem handling with a capacity of up to 500 tons.

 Our trimodal city freight hub Westhafen is equipped with various handling facilities such as two container bridges, reach stacker, empty container forklift and a track length of 2 x 350 m.
 In addition, slots for refrigerated containers and hazardous goods containers are also available.
 Since 2017, the new empty depot with 120 m track length offers additional space for around 1000 TEU.

-We welcome container block trains from North-Rhine Westphalia and in port-hinterland traffic from Hamburg/Bremerhaven every day: the total turnover in 2020 was 130,268 TEU.
+We welcome container block trains from North-Rhine Westphalia and in port-hinterland traffic from Hamburg/Bremerhaven every day: the total turnover in 2021 was almost 150,000 TEU.

 – Heavy lift cargo shuttle with GSL Ursus

 BEHALA employs a roll-on roll-off heavy lift cargo barge (L x B 64.50 m x 9.50 m) with a maximum draught of 3.50 m and a load-bearing capacity of 1,200 tons for the transport logistics of heavy lift cargo.
 Eight ballast tanks in the double bottom and on the sides offer a ballast capacity of 800 tons.
 This makes it possible to deliver barely transportable goods safety and reliably, relieve the strain on the city of Berlin caused by heavy goods traffic and contribute to environmental protection by utilising water transport alternatives.